The Wayfinding audit process

 Staff and users – We value the need to work with your staff and to do so in a manner which causes the least amount of disruption to your staff as possible.
 Most of the auditing can be done without the need to involve any of your staff.
 We do recommend for some clients to include interviews with some of the users and/or staff but this is an option and dependent on your requirements.
-Frontline staff themselves are often the ones who will have the best idea of issues in the system, the staff often the source of direction giving and guidance.
+The frontline staff themselves are often the ones who will have the best idea of issues in the system, the staff often the source of direction giving and guidance.

 Management – We greatly appreciate the value of listening to your needs and understanding your exact requirements or needs.
 We also understand that budgets also dictate many considerations in wayfinding and the need to sometimes focus on one part of the wayfinding system or to assess some parts and not others.
 The need also to often focus on commercial needs and steering behaviour as part of the wayfinding design is a common requirement, which we can include in the auditing.

 Checklists – Over time we have developed a number of very details checklists for different locations such as urban centres, airports, ports, train stations, bus and coach stations, universities, hospitals and shopping malls.
 These checklists enable us to ensure that we cover all aspects of your system.